 - Affordability is a priority.
 Sleeping on gym floors, in hostels, or in donated homes helps keep costs down for Breakaway trips.

 - Students should learn something new, go somewhere they've never been, take a new risk, or hone a new skill.
 We want students to try different things, so they are not allowed to repeat Breakaways they have done in the past.

 Breakaway is an exciting part of the Middle School program.
 Students are trying new things and meeting new people.

 Please do not plan family trips or vacations during Breakaway.
 A critical piece of the student Breakaway experience is students working, doing, and learning with each other.

 Middle School Breakaway is the week before Spring Break.
 Please note that some of these experiences involve overnights and others are in-town experiences where students travel to and from school.
 Schedules may vary for these local Breakaways.

 If there is a special reason for your child to remain in-town, versus an overnight trip, please indicate this on the sign-up sheet or contact Len directly.

-If your child wishes to choose an activity for Breakaway that stretches beyond your family's resources, we invite you to apply for financial aid.
-All families will know what level of aid the school can provide before the Breakaway sign up deadline.
+If your child wishes to choose an activity for Breakaway that stretches beyond your family's resources, we invite you to apply for financial assistance.
+All families will know what level of assistance the school can provide before the Breakaway sign-up deadline.

-Please complete and submit the Financial Aid form attached to the Breakaway brochure.
-Since financial aid forms are due before activities are assigned, please use the highest cost option on the form.
-The financial aid committee will give your request careful consideration.
+Please complete and submit the trips & activities financial assistance form to make a request.
+Since financial assistance forms are due before activities are assigned, please use the highest cost option on the form.
+The financial assistance committee will give your request careful consideration.
 Note that limited funds are available and we would like to assist as many families as possible.

 8825 SW Barnes Road